directdemocracy-vote/doc/referendum.md

     description: title of the referendum
     type: string
   description:
-    description: detailed description of the referendum (markdown language allowed)
+    description: detailed description of the referendum (markdown allowed)
     type: string
   question:
     description: question to which the citizen should answer